dgoguerra/docker-oracle-xe-11g/README.md

 docker-oracle-xe-11g
 ============================
 This is a fork of wnameless/oracle-xe-11g.
-The only difference is that the password is `password`
+The only difference is that the password is `password`.
+And the system time zone is new york.

 Oracle Express Edition 11g Release 2 on Ubuntu 16.04 LTS